atmire/DOI-OA-Crawler/README.md

 # DOI-OA-Crawler

-Scripting and tooling to crawl open access status based on DOI of an article.
+Dedicated screenscraper to crawl open access status based on DOI of an article.
 Made for Wiley content

+## How it works

+Wiley article page urls can be extended with /epdf.
+From these EPDF pages, we retrieve the value of the field "'WOL-Article-Access-State'" in the returned HTML source.
+Currently, this approach only works for articles hosted on onlinelibrary.wiley.com.
+However, we are very interested in developing similar approaches for other publishers/vendors.

 ## Requirements